Help Improve the Dictionary

 - Visually inspected each page to ensure everything is tagged and tagged correctly (first draft).

-- Improvements for mobile devices:
+Improvements for mobile devices:

 - Modified the layout/design so it's easier to read through page scans and simpler to switch between page scans and the text version.

-- Split all multi-column images into a single column for easier reading and more convenient size on mobile devices.
+Split all multi-column images into a single column for easier

 - Note: in some places, the quality of the .PNG images from the original project can be poor; so, you may need to refer to the higher resolution .TIFF images in the original project at times.